robert-westenberger/knowledgebase/real-estate/team-building/realtors.md

   - nonconforming units
 - They imply that you can simply raise inherited tenants to whatever rent you want without checking applicable laws or lease terms.
 - They want a long, broad exclusive buyer-agency agreement covering huge territories before proving they are useful.
+- They resist giving you a clean way to terminate the buyer-representation agreement.

 # Interview Questions